gibbs/currency-data/README.md

 ## Sources

-Data has primarily been sourced from
+Data has primarily been sourced from and referenced against [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html).
-[ISO 4217](https://www.iso.org/iso-4217-currency-codes.html).